bkoscar/bkoscar/README.md

 I have experience working as a data analyst and I have used time series focused on product sales.

 - 🔭 I’m currently working on Busmen
-- 🌱 I’m currently learning JavaScript, machine learning
+- 🌱 I’m currently learning JavaScript and machine learning